secureworks/aristotle/README.rst

 metadata keys.
 If a filter string is provided, it will also be applied against the ruleset and the filtered ruleset outputted.

+Aristotle is compatible with Python 2.7 and Python 3.x.

 Background
 ==========